 Proof Alliance is rebranding, expanding, and we're moving!
 We have a new logo, website, and prevention campaign to help change the norms around drinking during pregnancy.
 And in May 2019 we will be moving to a stand-alone building.
 Proof Alliance commits to the people of Minnesota and we will continue to develop transformative programs to help Minnesotans impacted by FASD.

 Congratulations on your pregnancy!
 Proof Alliance encourages you to celebrate an alcohol-free pregnancy.
-Prenatal alcohol exposure is the leading preventable cause of birth defects in the United States1; it can cause a range of lifelong physical, behavioral, and intellectual disabilities known as fetal alcohol spectrum disorders (FASD).
-FASD cannot be cured2, but it can be prevented by not drinking alcohol – including wine, wine coolers, beer, mixed drinks/cocktails, or hard liquor – during pregnancy.
-If you need support to quit drinking, speak to your health care provider.
+Prenatal alcohol exposure is the leading preventable cause of birth defects in the United States1; alcohol use during pregnancy can impact fetal development and cause irreversible birth defects and brain injury.2 Children with prenatal alcohol exposure are at risk of having fetal alcohol spectrum disorders (FASD).
+FASD is not a diagnosis but rather an umbrella term describing the range of birth defects caused by prenatal alcohol exposure.
+These effects may include physical, mental, behavioral, and/or learning disabilities with possible lifelong implications.3 FASD can be prevented by not drinking any alcohol – including wine, wine coolers, beer, mixed drinks/cocktails, or hard liquor – during pregnancy.4 If you want support to quit drinking, speak to your health care provider.
 You can learn more about support and treatment options here.

 You have the power to prevent FASD!
 When you don’t drink a drop, FASD stops.

-This is more common than one might think, as 40% of pregnancies in Minnesota are unplanned.3 If you’re able to, get regular prenatal check-ups and tell your health care provider you had alcohol during your pregnancy.
+This is more common than one might think, as 40% of pregnancies in Minnesota are unplanned.11 If you’re able to, get regular prenatal check-ups and tell your health care provider you had alcohol during your pregnancy.
 Your health care provider should be able to address any questions or concerns you might have.
 You will also want to tell your child’s pediatrician that there was prenatal alcohol exposure so that they can monitor your child’s development for any abnormalities or concerns.
 In the meantime, the safest choice you can make is to stop drinking alcohol throughout the rest of your pregnancy.
 If you want additional support to help quit drinking, ask your health care provider about what resources and supports are available in your community.